Methanol toxicity

 Methanol toxicity (also methanol poisoning) is poisoning from methanol, characteristically via ingestion.
-Symptoms may include a decreased level of consciousness, poor or no coordination, vomiting, abdominal pain, and a specific smell on the breath.
+Symptoms may include an altered/decreased level of consciousness, poor or no coordination, vomiting, abdominal pain, and a specific smell on the breath.
 Decreased vision may start as early as twelve hours after exposure.
 Long-term outcomes may include blindness and kidney failure.
-Blindness may occur after drinking as little as 10 mL; death may occur after drinking quantities over 15 mL (median 100 mL, varies depending on body weight).
+Ingestion of as little as 3.16 grams of methanol can cause irreversible optic nerve damage, and the oral LD50 for humans is estimated to be 56.2 grams.

 Methanol poisoning most commonly occurs following the drinking of windshield washer fluid.
 This may be accidental or as part of an attempted suicide.
 Toxicity may also rarely occur through extensive skin exposure or breathing in fumes.
-When methanol is broken down by the body it results in formaldehyde, formic acid, and formate which cause much of the toxicity.
+When the body breaks down methanol it results in the creation of metabolite byproducts such as formaldehyde, formic acid, and formate which cause much of the toxicity.
 The diagnosis may be suspected when there is acidosis or an increased osmol gap and confirmed by directly measuring blood levels.
 Other conditions that can produce similar symptoms include infections, exposure to other toxic alcohols, serotonin syndrome, and diabetic ketoacidosis.

 Early treatment increases the chance of a good outcome.
-Treatment consists of stabilizing the person, followed by the use of an antidote.
+Treatment consists of stabilizing the person and using an antidote.
 The preferred antidote is fomepizole, with ethanol used if this is not available.
 Hemodialysis may also be used in those where there is organ damage or a high degree of acidosis.
 Other treatments may include sodium bicarbonate, folate, and thiamine.

 Outbreaks of methanol ingestion have occurred due to contamination of drinking alcohol.
 This is more common in the developing world.
 In 2013 more than 1700 cases occurred in the United States.
-Those affected are usually adult and male.
+Those affected are usually adults and males.
 Toxicity to methanol has been described as early as 1856.

 Signs and symptoms

 The initial symptoms of methanol intoxication include central nervous system depression, headache, dizziness, nausea, lack of coordination, and confusion.
 Sufficiently large doses cause unconsciousness and death.
 The initial symptoms of methanol exposure are usually less severe than the symptoms from the ingestion of a similar quantity of ethanol.
-Once the initial symptoms have passed, a second set of symptoms arises, from 10 to as many as 30 hours after the initial exposure, that may include blurring or complete loss of vision, acidosis, and putaminal hemorrhages, an uncommon but serious complication.
+Once the initial symptoms have passed, a second set of symptoms arises, from 10 to as many as 30 hours after the initial exposure, that may include blurring, photophobia, snowstorm vision or complete loss of vision, acidosis, and putaminal hemorrhages, an uncommon but serious complication.
 These symptoms result from the accumulation of toxic levels of formate in the blood, and may progress to death by respiratory failure.
 Physical examination may show tachypnea, and eye examination may show dilated pupils with hyperemia of the optic disc and retinal edema.